It was a long time ago, another life really.

 Finally the unctuous maître d’ kicked us out, egged on by the waiters who hovered at the edges, their hands yearning to loosen their bow ties.

-The maitre d’ was miffed that we had called his bluff: now he was forced to expose a rift in the studied graciousness and endless servility that he had cultivated all night long.
-He locked the door behind us.
+The maitre d’ was miffed that we had called his bluff: now he was forced to show the limits of the studied graciousness and endless servility that he had cultivated all night long.
+He locked the door behind us with a clunk of the lock, glad to see us gone.

 We were oblivious.
 We left the restaurant still talking and walked across the empty city until her feet in heels could take no more.
 Reluctantly, we parted: she to a taxi, me to further pavement strolling.
-I needed to walk her presence out of my blood if I were to go on with my previous life.
+I needed to walk her presence out of my blood if I were to go home.

 We parted – but not for long.